Algebraic Geometry over $C^\infty$-rings: Sheaves on Deligne--Mumford -stacks Sheaves on Deligne--Mumford C∞-stacks

-{\bf(d)} In Definition \ref{ag9def1} we require the 1-morphisms $u,v,w$ and morphisms $\uf,\ug$ to be {\it \'etale}.
-This is important in several places below: for instance, if $\uf:\uU\ra\uV$ is \'etale then $\uf^*:\O_V$-mod$\,\ra\O_U$-mod is exact, not just right exact, which is needed to show $\OcXmod$ is abelian, and also $\Om_\uf:\uf^*(T^*\uV)\ra T^*\uU$ is an isomorphism, which is needed to define the cotangent sheaf~$T^*{\cal X}$.
-We restricted to {\it Deligne--Mumford\/} $C^\iy$-stacks $\cal X$ in order to be able to use \'etale (1-)morphisms in this way.
-For $C^\iy$-stacks $\cal X$ which do not admit an \'etale atlas, the approach above is inadequate and would need to be modified.
+{\bf(c)} In Definition \ref{ag8def1} we require the 1-morphisms $u,v,w$ and morphisms $\uf,\ug$ to be {\it \'etale}.
+This is important in several places below: for instance, if $\uf:\uU\ra\uV$ is \'etale then $\uf^*:\qcoh(\uV)\ra\qcoh(\uU)$ is exact,\I{functor!exact} not just right exact,\I{functor!right exact} which is needed in Proposition \ref{ag8prop1} to show $\qcoh(\cX)$ is abelian, and also $\Om_\uf:\uf^*(T^*\uV)\ra T^*\uU$ is an isomorphism, which is needed to define the cotangent sheaf~$T^*\cX$.
+We restricted to Deligne--Mumford $C^\iy$-stacks $\cX$ in order to be able to use \'etale (1-)morphisms in this way.
+For $C^\iy$-stacks $\cX$ which do not admit an \'etale atlas,\I{atlas!etale@\'etale}\I{C-stack@$C^\iy$-stack!atlas!etale@\'etale} the approach above is inadequate and would need to be modified.

-{\bf(e)} Our notion of vector bundles $\cal E$ over $\cal X$ correspond to {\it orbifold vector bundles\/} when $\cal X$ is an orbifold.
-That is, the stabilizer groups $\Iso([x])$ of $\cal X$ are allowed to act nontrivially on the vector space fibres ${\cal E}\vert_x$ of~$\cal E$. \end{rem}
+{\bf(d)} Our notion of vector bundles $\cE$ over $\cX$ correspond to {\it orbifold vector bundles\/} when $\cX$ is an orbifold.\I{orbifold!vector bundle} That is, the isotropy groups $\Iso_\cX([x])$\I{C-stack@$C^\iy$-stack!isotropy group $\Iso_\cX([x])$} of $\cX$ are allowed to act nontrivially on the vector space fibres $\cE\vert_x$ of~$\cE$.

+{\bf(e)} We can also use the method of Definition \ref{ag8def1} (or the approach of {\bf(a)}) to define other kinds of sheaves on a Deligne--Mumford $C^\iy$-stack $\cX$, such as sheaves of sets, abelian groups, $C^\iy$-rings, \ldots, in the obvious way: we just take the $\cE(\uU,u)$ to be a sheaf of sets, \ldots\ on $\uU$ instead of a quasicoherent sheaf. \end{rem}